 Frequently Asked Questions

-The Liberal Education Program (“Lib Ed”) is an UMD undergraduate degree requirement for all students to take courses in a variety of 10 academic categories including; Writing & Information Literacy, Oral Communication & Languages, Logic & Quantitative Reasoning, Natural Sciences, Social Sciences, Humanities, Fine Arts, Global Perspectives, Cultural Diversity in the U.S., and Sustainability.
-At 30-39 credits total, this requirement accounts for a portion of the 120 credits required for graduation.
-LEP is woven within each major from freshman to senior year.
+The Liberal Education Program (“Lib Ed”) is an UMD undergraduate degree requirement for all students to take courses in a variety of academic categories including; Logic & Quantitative Reasoning; Oral Communication & Languages; Theorizing, Race, Power and Justice; Writing & Information Literacy, Fine Arts, Humanities, Natural Sciences, Social Sciences, Global Perspectives, Cultural Diversity in the U.S., and Sustainability.
+This program accounts for a portion of the minimum 120 credits required for graduation.
+LEP is woven throughout each term a student is enrolled.

 The list of the courses approved for the categories, can be found in the Liberal Education section of the undergraduate CATALOG.